• Free shipping on all orders

 Cats are creatures of habit and not keen on change!
 Rescue cats might take a while to warm up to you and their new home, but hopefully, these tips will help things proceed a little faster.

-All cats have their own unique personalities: Some love cuddling, while others dole out their snuggles sparingly.
+All cats have unique personalities: Some love cuddling, while others dole out their snuggles sparingly.
 But if you have patience and give your cat the time and space that they need to feel comfortable, once they have, you’ll find yourself with a lifelong and loving companion.

 Featured Image Credit: Alex King Pics, Shutterstock